 I love salsa!
-Homemade salsa rates right up there for me like chili does because it’s the perfect food.
+Homemade salsa rates right up there for me like chili does because it satisfies on so many levels.
 I have been known to put salsa on everything from my eggs to a dish of cottage cheese, sometimes grossing others out in the process.
 Fortunately, I am not a person offended by disgust over my often random food combinations (um, didn’t everyone have a grilled cheese w/ strawberry jam phase? no? hmm…) When tomato season arrives and you can get a bushel of tomatoes at a good price, salsa is something I like to make a very large batch of and can to enjoy later (believe me–we go through tons and I have this habit of giving lots of it away because I have this other habit of thinking everyone else should love everything I love…I’m working on that, okay?)
 This recipe is a small batch with a few pounds of tomatoes.
 I doubt it will last us a few days!

 L.A.'s Simple Salsa

 3 pounds fresh tomatoes(peeled and chopped) I used Romas

 2 green peppers

 1 small sweet onion

 2 serrano peppers

 about 2 or 3 TBS. tomato paste